Student Distance Learning Protocols

 Behavior and Etiquette

-- Student behavioral expectations from in-person learning also apply in distance learning.
+- Student behavioral expectations from in-person learning also apply in distance or virtual learning.
 Please refer to the Student-Parent Handbook for more information about general behavioral expectations.

 - Individual teachers may set their expectations for their digital classrooms, but the default expectation is that students display their first and last name, do not enable Zoom backgrounds, stay on mute when they are not speaking, and use headphones to reduce the chance of feedback or other noise interference.